 To create a dialog page template:

-Copy From - Select Sample Database Application and click Next.
+- Copy From - Select the application to copy from and click Next.

-New Template - Locate the Modal Dialog template.
+- New Templates - Locate the Modal Dialog template.
 Under Copy, select Yes.

-Verify the dialog page template is active in the current theme.
-See "Selecting a Default Page Template."
+- Verify the dialog page template is active in the current theme

 To define a page as a dialog in Page Designer: